 17. Loss Of Frame Shots

-Alternatively, the player could (unwisely) decide to strike the nearest yellow and in doing so open up access to the black.
+The player could (unwisely) decide to strike the nearest yellow and in doing so might open up access to the black.
 This is undoubtedly a deliberate foul and results in loss of frame.

 18. Foul But Not Loss Of Frame

 Here the player 'on' yellows intentionally plays a yellow ball onto a red which is potted.